-The Board of Directors Zeta Acquisition Corp.
+The Board of Directors and Stockholders of Zeta Acquisition Corp.
 II (A Development Stage Company)

 We have audited the accompanying balance sheets of Zeta Acquisition Corp.
-II (a development stage company) as of December 31, 2010 and 2009, and the related statements of operations, stockholders' equity (deficit), and cash flows for the years ended December 31, 2010 and 2009, and the cumulative period from inception (November 16, 2007) to December 31, 2010.
-These financial statements are the responsibility of the Company's management.
+II (a development stage company) as of December 31, 2013 and 2012, and the related statements of operations, stockholders' equity (deficit), and cash flows for each of the two years ended December 31, 2013 and 2012, and the cumulative period from inception (November 16, 2007) to December 31, 2013.
+Zeta Acquisition Corp.
+II's management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.